-When hovering over a service name in the tree, click on the broadcast icon to see code-level metrics in the editor for that service or click on the globe to open the service's summary page on New Relic.
-Click on any error to view the details, inclding the stack trace, and start collaborating on resolution.
+When hovering over a service name in the tree, click on the globe to open the service's summary page in New Relic.
+Click on any error to view the details, including the stack trace, and start collaborating on resolution.

 If your project isn't monitored by New Relic, you can set up monitoring by clicking on the gear icon in the heading of the Observability section and then selecting Instrument my App.
 CodeStream has setup wizards available for Node.js JS, Java, and .NET projects.